-(3) For more information on our use of EBITDA, adjusted EBITDA and adjusted net income see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors and Measures We Use to Evaluate Our Business-EBITDA, Adjusted EBITDA and Adjusted Net Income."
-The following table provides a reconciliation from our net income to EBITDA and adjusted EBITDA and our net income to adjusted net income for the period from December 29, 2013 through October 7, 2014 and the period from October 8, 2014 through January 3, 2015 and the fiscal years 2015, 2016, 2017 and 2018.
+(3) For more information on our use of EBITDA, adjusted EBITDA and adjusted net income see "Management's Discussion and Analysis of Financial Condition and Results of Operations -Key Factors and Measures We Use to Evaluate Our Business-EBITDA, Adjusted EBITDA and Adjusted Net Income."
+The following table provides a reconciliation from our net income to EBITDA and adjusted EBITDA and our net income to adjusted net income for the period from December 29, 2013 through October 7, 2014 and the period from October 8, 2014 through January 3, 2015, the fiscal years 2015, 2016, 2017 and 2018 and first quarters 2018 and 2019.